Perturbed-Alexander Invariants via Quantum Cluster Algebras: Introduction

 To make this connection, we consider the representation theory of quantum cluster algebras.
 Quantum cluster algebras admit a Schr\"odinger realization by $q$-difference operators on a suitable function space.
 To access perturbative information, we introduce an auxiliary parameter $\epsilon$ that allows for an $\epsilon$-expansion of the $R$-matrix.
 The insertion of the parameter $\epsilon$ is tailored so that the zeroth-order term of the $R$-matrix recovers the Alexander polynomial when considering knots.
 Informally, we state the following.

-\begin{theorem} For a suitable cluster algebra with a distinguished choice of cluster variables, the mutation sequence associated with a triangulation of the complement of a knot $\mathcal{K}$ recovers the Alexander polynomial of $\mathcal{K}$ at the classical level; and after quantization and $\epsilon$-expansion, it yields the perturbed Alexander polynomials. \end{theorem} Moreover, we aim to provide a first step toward a universal strategy for deriving perturbative invariants.
+\begin{theorem} For a suitable cluster algebra with a distinguished choice of cluster variables, the mutation sequence associated with a triangulation of the complement of a knot $\mathcal{K}$ recovers the Alexander polynomial of $\mathcal{K}$ at the classical level; and after quantization and $\epsilon$-expansion, it yields a perturbed-Alexander invariant. \end{theorem} Moreover, we aim to provide a first step toward a universal strategy for deriving perturbative invariants.
 Since quantum groups $U_q(\mathfrak g)$ with $\mathfrak g$ of type ADE admit a cluster-theoretic realization, the methods developed in this paper extend beyond the case $\mathfrak g=\mathfrak{sl}_2$.
 The main challenge then lies in selecting an appropriate cluster seed and a suitable basis for the associated representation.

 One advantage of the cluster-theoretic approach described here is its geometric interpretation.
 In particular, cluster mutations admit a geometric realization as flips of ideal triangulations together with an associated three-dimensional Pachner move.
 We discuss this interpretation further in Section~\ref{sec:discussion}.